First hydrogen TERs arriving in stations in 2026

 Our commitment to the planet

-The first hydrogen TERs are set to begin commercial operation from 2026, and the shift to hydrogen is just one part of our commitment to eco-friendly mobility.
+The first hydrogen TERs are set to begin commercial operation from the end of 2026, or the beginning of 2027.
+The shift to hydrogen is just one part of our commitment to eco-friendly mobility.
 At SNCF, we’ve spent years working with manufacturers to develop cleaner TER trains.

 Where to find the Régiolis H2